alilleybrinker/alilleybrinker/README.md

 - 🏷️ Maintain [semver-explain][semver-explain], a CLI tool for explaining SemVer requirements.
 - 🐱 Maintain [good-cat][good-cat], a cat that hates pipes.
 - 🛑 Maintain [replace_err][replace_err], a `replace_err` method for `Result`.
+- 📎 Maintain [gccarch][gccarch], a tool for getting info on GCC's supported architectures.

 In the past, I...